levkk/rwf/README.md

 #### Clock ticks

 The scheduler runs every second.
-If a job is available, it will fetch all available jobs from then queue and run them sequentially.
-Once the queue is empty, it will go back to polling the queue once a second.
+If a job is available, it will execute it and immediately (without waiting for the next tick) fetch the next available job from then queue.
+If no more jobs are available, the scheduler will go back to polling the queue once a second.

 #### Durability

-Since Rum uses Postgres to store jobs, the job queue is durable (does not lose jobs) and saves the results of all job runs to a table, which will come in handy when inevitably some job does something you didn't expect.
+Since Rum uses Postgres to store jobs, the job queue is durable &dash; it does not lose jobs &dash; and saves the results of all job runs to a table, which comes in handy when some job does something you didn't expect.

 ### Spawning multiple workers

 You can spawn as many workers as you think is reasonable for your application.
-Concurrency is controlled via Postgres, so a particular job shouldn't run on more than one worker at a time.
+Concurrency is controlled via Postgres, so a particular job won t run on more than one worker at a time.

 To spawn multiple workers inside the same Rust process, call `spawn()` after calling `start()`, for example: